iobis/manual/access.md

 * <https://mapper.obis.org>

-Watch this video demonstration of how to use the Mapper as well as the OBIS homepage search.
+Watch this video demonstration `r fontawesome::fa(name="youtube", fill="red")` of how to use the Mapper as well as the OBIS homepage search.

   <iframe width="560" height="315"
 src="https://www.youtube.com/embed/9PSPEtqgjUI"